The Role of Technology in Modern Construction Operations Management

 Two, a site survey also provides construction managers with information about the shape and size of the site, which helps in the design and layout process.
 It allows maximum use of space and better functionality.

 Gone are the days when site surveys had to be done manually.
-Drones have changed the game in this regard.
+Drones are often equipped with advanced imaging technology such as a GigE Vision Camera, which has changed the game in this regard.
+Offering high-speed, high-resolution data capture for improved accuracy and efficiency.

 Site surveying